What is Breast Reduction Surgery?

-This technique requires an incision around the areola (the pigmented skin encircling the nipple).
-As the least invasive of the three techniques, it also leaves behind minimal breast reduction scarring.
-This approach is suitable for removing a small amount of breast tissue, and therefore provides a minimal reduction in breast size.
+This breast reduction technique requires an incision around the areola (the pigmented skin encircling the nipple).
+As the least invasive of the three techniques, it also leaves behind minimal breast reduction scars.
+The circular incision approach is suitable for removing a small amount of breast tissue, and therefore provides a minimal reduction in breast size.

 Lollipop or Keyhole Incision

-This breast reduction technique involves making a circular incision around the areola as well as a vertical incision from the base of the areola down to the crease of the breast, thus resembling the shape of a lollipop.
+A lollipop breast reduction surgery involves making a circular incision around the areola as well as a vertical incision from the base of the areola down to the crease of the breast, thus resembling the shape of a lollipop.
 With this method, the surgeon can remove a larger amount of breast tissue and fat, resulting in a more prominent reduction and reshaping of the breasts.

-This technique involves three incisions that resemble the shape of an inverted-T or an anchor.
+This breast reduction technique involves three incisions that resemble the shape of an inverted-T or an anchor.
 In addition to the circular and vertical incisions of the lollipop technique, a third incision is made along the crease underneath the breast.
-This type of breast reduction is ideal for patients that have asymmetrical breasts with significant drooping.
+An anchor breast reduction surgery is ideal for patients that have asymmetrical breasts with significant drooping.

 Breast Reduction Recovery

 Immediately after the breast reduction surgery, you may experience swelling and tenderness in the affected area.
-These side effects gradually dissipate over the next 2-3 weeks, after which you will be able to carry on with most of your normal daily routine.
-However, you may be advised to avoid strenuous activities and heavy lifting for up to 6 weeks after your surgery.
+These post surgery side effects gradually dissipate over the next 2-3 weeks, after which you will be able to carry on with most of your normal daily routine.
+However, you may be advised to avoid strenuous exercise and heavy lifting for up to 6 weeks after your surgery.